| | Weblog 2004

 removing Saddam was the right thing to do, even if the W.M.D.

+intel was wrong.
 The Bush team's real vulnerability is its

 B.M.D. — Budgets of Mass Destruction, which have recklessly